RoseWild15/PortfolioProjects/Power BI/Steam Games Analytics/README.md

 • Steam saw exponential growth in total game releases starting around 2013–2015, accelerating into a massive uptick leading into 2025.

-•  Counter-Strike 2 and Dota 2 remain heavyweights in peak concurrent player counts, commanding over 1M and 620K peak concurrent players respectively.
+• Counter-Strike 2 and Dota 2 dominate the Steam charts in peak concurrent player counts with over 1M and 620K peak concurrent players respectively.

 ## Future Plans